polareth/savvy/README.md

 - Same with the recipients, with a custom option to use custom addresses/amounts/(ids)
 - Fix nextBaseFee => priority rations; really bad when the base fee starts very low, as it increases way too much
 - Save results history in local storage, and let the user retrieve them
+- Handle issues in retrieving token price (coinmarketcap), and other api calls as well (gas fees) => if error, use a default value & let the user choose

 ---